 With the track now firmly held in place with track pins, remove the screws.

-This is pretty straight forward so I won’t dwell on it.
+This is pretty straightforward forward so I won’t dwell on it.
 One thing I will say however is to cover the screw hole with tape as this will prevent unsightly holes in the next and final step…

 Your track is now laid and is ready for Ballasting.

-With your track and ballast in place you can now take your Trains for a well deserved excursion safe in the knowledge you won’t have track problems.
+With your track and ballast in place, you can now take your Trains for a well-deserved excursion safe in the knowledge you won’t have track problems.